zengelan/eks-workshop/content/030_container/080_DeployExampleService/scalebackend.md

 weight: 50
 ---

 When we launched our services, we only launched one container of each.
+This is why you see in the application that it always connects to the same availability zones and nodes running the backend services.
-We can confirm this by viewing the running pods:
+We can also confirm this by viewing the running pods:
 ```
 kubectl get deployments
 ```